htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

-Then, assuming these files are in the directory defined by the ``ETC`` configuration variable, and machine-specific configuration files are in the same directory, named by each machine’s host name, ``LOCAL_CONFIG_FILE`` :index:`LOCAL_CONFIG_FILE` becomes:
+Then, assuming these files are in the directory defined by the ``ETC`` configuration variable, and machine-specific configuration files are in the same directory, named by each machine's host name, ``LOCAL_CONFIG_FILE`` :index:`LOCAL_CONFIG_FILE` becomes:

 ::